Walsh-Pembina County Projects

 Bus Driver Training Requirements (includes drivers of school vehicles designed to seat 10 to 15 passengers):

-• Annual 3-hour training workshop sponsored by the local school district of county superintendent’s office, SFN 52088 submitted to NDDPI by August 15
+- Annual 3-hour training workshop sponsored by the local school district of county superintendent’s office, SFN 52088 submitted to NDDPI by August 15

-• DDC-4 workshop every five years.
+- DDC-4 workshop every five years.
 New drivers must attend within one year of employment

 Walsh County Spelling Bee

 All students participated in a written round, a vocabulary test, and an oral round.
 The top ten students moved on to the oral spelldown.
-The oral spelldown concluded after nine rounds, making for an exciting competition.
+The oral spelldown concluded after eighteen rounds, making for an exciting competition.
 The Scripps National Spelling Bee provides word lists and rules for use at the county court competitions.

 Walsh-Pembina Counties Academic Olympics